-- Policy 7.A.1.
+Policy 7.A.1.
 Carefully evaluate subdivisions outside the existing community area.
-Consideration should be given to assigning large minimum parcel sizes in the Valley6. - Action 7.A.1.a.
+Consideration should be given to assigning large minimum parcel sizes in the Valley.

+Action 7.A.1.a.
 Assign agricultural land use designation to the valley and the upland areas surrounding the valley.
-Minimum parcel sizes shall be determined through the land use designation process. - Policy 7.A.2.
+Minimum parcel sizes shall be determined through the land use designation process.

+Policy 7.A.2.
 Limit future subdivisions outside the community area to large lots (1 -acre minimum).
-Lot sizes for subdivisions that infill the community should reflect existing lot sizes, patterns, development, neighborhood character, and the availability of community sewer and water. - Policy 7.A.3.
-Designate land presently in agricultural use as "Agriculture," and establish a Development Credits program, including voluntary Transfer of Development Rights provisions, which will encourage clustering development away from irrigated land. - Action 7.A.3.a.
+Lot sizes for subdivisions that infill the community should reflect existing lot sizes, patterns, development, neighborhood character, and the availability of community sewer and water.

+Policy 7.A.3.
+Designate land presently in agricultural use as "Agriculture," and establish a Development Credits program, including voluntary Transfer of Development Rights provisions, which will encourage clustering development away from irrigated land.

+Action 7.A.3.a.
 Parcels created consistent with the Development Credit Program shall consist of a minimum of one acre.
-Parcels should be sited as follows: - a.
+Parcels should be sited as follows:

+- a.
 Adjacent to existing residential development (if feasible). - b.
 A buffer may be required in consultation with adjacent agricultural landowners. - c.
 Avoiding steep slopes and fault hazard areas. - d.
-Avoiding wetlands and areas subject to flooding. - e.
-Away from visually sensitive areas, such as ridgelines or along scenic highways. - f.
-Minimizing impacts to migrating deer. - g.
-Minimizing impacts to cultural resource sites. - h.
-Proximate to existing access and utilities (if feasible).
+Avoiding wetlands and areas subject to flooding.

-6The "community area" in the Bridgeport Planning Area includes the Bridgeport Townsite, the private lands east of Bridgeport Reservoir, the Evans Tract, Rancheria, and Twin Lakes.
+&lt;sup>6The "community area" in the Bridgeport Planning Area includes the Bridgeport Townsite, the private lands east of Bridgeport Reservoir, the Evans Tract, Rancheria, and Twin Lakes.
 The "Valley" area includes the flat meadow area bounded to the east by US 395 and to the west and south by the upland areas.
 The "Valley" area also includes the flat meadow area north of US 395 and west of the reservoir.